Whatis dam, A detailed Information, article

 Environmental Impact of Dams

-Dam construction could have major negative environmental repercussions, such as:
+Dam construction has major negative environmental repercussions, like:

-Fish migration, water quality, and ecosystem health may all be impacted by modifications to natural river systems and water flow.
+Fish migration, water quality, and ecosystem health are all affected by modifications to natural river systems and water flow.

 Floods and silt build-up behind dams can affect downstream ecosystems and reduce reservoir capacity by displacing or destroying wildlife habitat.